MPOS/php-mpos/README.md

 Description [ ![Codeship Status for TheSerapher/php-mpos](https://www.codeship.io/projects/40fa7600-61a6-0131-3fd3-367b94dc0d60/status?branch=next)](https://www.codeship.io/projects/12276)
 ===========

 MPOS is a web based Mining Portal for various crypto currencies.
 It was created by [TheSerapher](https://github.com/TheSerapher) and has hence grown quite large.
 Recently it was migrated into a Github Organization to make development easier.
 It's a community driven open source project.
-Support can be requested at https://webchat.freenode.net/?channels=#mpos
+Support can be requested on IRC at https://webchat.freenode.net/?channels=#mpos

 **NOTE**: This project is still under development and commits are happening on a daily basis.